 - Reset expectations.
 Narcissists are known for their lack of empathy for others.
 While they expect sympathy for themselves, they won’t reciprocate.
 This empathetic absence is a blinder which keeps others at a distance and limits intimacy.
 When compassion is needed, find another source instead of demanding it from the narcissist.

 - Protect the insecurities.
 All too often when a person learns of the hidden insecurities of the narcissist, they bring it up in retaliation as an offensive attack.
 This only increases the narcissistic reaction because they are forced to be on the defense and it adds to their perceived shame.
-Instead, help the narcissist protect their insecurities by seeing it more like hidden treasure that is not to be exposed.
+Instead, help the narcissist protect their insecurities by seeing it more like a hidden treasure that is not to be exposed.

 - Establish boundaries.
 One of the easiest boundaries to establish is avoiding the blame game.
 Narcissists won’t apologize for their mistakes but will require such humility from others.
 They might even exaggerate another’s wrong to minimize their own.
 Instead, put every error in its’ proper context, refuse to apologize just to keep the peace, and resist the temptation to shift blame back to the narcissist.
 Don’t become like them while in the process of trying to learn how to live with them.